 Annual statistical reports

-Every year, Advance HE’s Research team produces a series of statistical reports on equality for staff and students in UK higher education, and for students in further education colleges in Scotland, using comprehensive data from the Higher Education Statistics Agency (HESA).
+Every year, Advance HE’s Research team produces a series of statistical reports on equality for staff and students in UK higher education, using comprehensive data from the Higher Education Statistics Agency (HESA).

 The Research team are involved in a number of longer-term, external projects:

 - ACT Horizon 2020 – Advance HE was commissioned alongside several other HE and research organisations across the EU.
 Advance HE’s role involved the design of a gender equality and monitoring survey to be used across HE and research institutions across Europe.
 In March 2020, Kevin Guyan, Head of Knowledge and Research, presented on this research at the STRATEGIES on Sustainable Gender Equality, Consolidation Workshop, Evaluation and Impact Assessment Community of Practice in Paris, France.

 - Office for Students Catalyst Fund Evaluation – The OfS commissioned Advance HE to support and enable learning, disseminate innovative and good practice from Catalyst-funded projects, and help establish ‘what works?’ in relation to safeguarding students.
 The funding covered three safeguarding topic areas, and the round three evaluation looked at the extent to which the funding had encouraged positive change around tackling issues related to religion and belief and hate crime/incidents.
 An interim evaluation was published in October 2019 and a summative account will be provided in 2020, to assess change over time.